 Carbamazepine may also be helpful when prescribed “off-label” for behavioral or psychological symptoms of dementia.
 “Off-label” means that it hasn’t been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 Bipolar disorder requires long-term treatment.
 Do not stop taking carbamazepine, even when you feel better.
-Only your healthcare provider can determine the length of carbamazepine treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.
 Missing doses of carbamazepine may increase your risk for a relapse in your mood symptoms.

 Do not stop taking carbamazepine or change your dose without talking to with your healthcare provider first.